United States Army Reserve: Cold War

-In November 1965, a long-standing controversial goal of the Defense Department, a reduction of the reserve troop basis, was achieved.
-Those reserve units that were judged unnecessary and others that were undermanned and underequipped were deleted and their assets used to field contingency forces.
-Among the units inactivated were the last six combat divisions in the Army Reserve, the 63d, 77th, 81st, 83d, 90th, and 102d Infantry Divisions, and the 79th, 94th, and 96th Command Headquarters (Division).
-The 103d Command Headquarters (Division) was converted to a support brigade headquarters.

-A number of U.S. Army Reserve corps headquarters were disestablished on 31 March 1968.
-They were reorganized as Army Reserve Commands.

-In 1980, the peacetime USAR chain of command was overlaid with a wartime trace.
-In an expansion of the roundout and affiliation programs begun ten years earlier, CAPSTONE purported to align every Army Reserve unit with the active and reserve component units with which they were anticipated to deploy.
-Units maintained lines of communication with the units – often hundreds or thousands of miles away in peacetime – who would presumably serve above or below them in the event of mobilization.
-This communication, in some cases, extended to coordinated annual training opportunities.

-Despite the commonly held belief that CAPSTONE traces were set in stone, the process of selecting units to mobilize and deploy in 1990 and 1991 in support of Operation Desert Shield and Desert Storm frequently ignored CAPSTONE.

 Post Cold War

 In the post-Cold War draw-down, all of the Army Reserve's combat units were disbanded, except the 100th Battalion, 442nd Infantry Regiment.
 This meant the disestablishment of the three remaining Army Reserve fighting brigades: the 157th Infantry Brigade (Mechanized) (Separate) of Pennsylvania, the 187th Infantry Brigade (Separate) of Massachusetts, and the 205th Infantry Brigade (Separate) (Light) of Minnesota.
 Many of the Army Reserve training divisions were realigned as institutional training divisions.

 With the Army National Guard providing reserve component combat formations and related combat support units, the Army Reserve is configured to provide combat support, combat service support, peacekeeping, nation-building and civil support capability.
 With roughly twenty percent of the Army's organized units and 5.3 percent of the Army's budget, the Army Reserve provides about half of the Army's combat support and a quarter of the Army's mobilization base expansion capability.